-The total pension liability for the Teacher Retirement Plan was based on an actuarial valuation as of June 30, 2018, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2019.
+The total pension liability for the VRS Teacher Retirement Plan and Nonprofessional Retirement Plan (non-teacher) was based on an actuarial valuation as of June 30, 2019, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2020.

-Inflation 2.5%

-Salary increases, including Inflation 3.5% to 5.95%

-Investment rate of return 6.75%, net of pension plan investment expense, including inflation\
+Inflation 2.5% Salary increases, including Inflation 3.5% to 5.95% Investment rate of return 6.75%, net of pension plan investment expense, including inflation

-\ Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
+\ Administrative expenses as a percent of the fair value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
 This would provide an assumed investment return rate for U.S. GAAP purposes of slightly more than the assumed 6.75%.
 However, since the difference was minimal, and a more conservative 6.75% investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 6.75% to simplify preparation of pension liabilities.

-Mortality rates:
+Mortality rates Teachers: